IndrajeetPatil/kittyR/README.md

 remotes::install_github("IndrajeetPatil/catR")
 ```

-And then just execute the only function available-
+And then just execute the only function (`catR`) available.

+May these kitties bring some joy and amusement during your stressful
+data digging jobs\!

 ``` r
 # to always have the same kitty on README